-About Art and Design in Mumbai
+About Art in Mumbai

 Mumbai is generally referred to as a very fast paced city, where people value time, have the knack of being extremely punctual, are proactive, and have very less time to do any other activity due to every day commuting in the local trains.
 Mumbai is indeed a very fast city as compared to the other metro cities like Delhi and Kolkata, which are famous for their laid back, relaxed life.
 “Mumbaikars” is what the people of the city are causally called and the language is a mixed language of people from various cities that are living in India.
 The dialect is the Mumbaiya or Bambiya language.